Bloc/swiftris-checkpoints/00-introduction-to-swiftris.md

 ### Swift

 Swift is Apple's latest programming language.
-In time it will replace Objective-C as the primary language to write iPhone and Macintosh applications with.
+In time it will replace Objective-C as the primary language for iOS and Mac apps.
 We wrote Swiftris entirely in Swift and this book will present a wide variety of the language's capabilities.

 If you are not a programmer, *do not worry*.
 Regardless of skill level, you will have your own copy of Swiftris after completing this guide.
 This book does not intend to teach you the language in its entirety.
 We cover most aspects of it in brief and supplement with external resources.